Search our website

 Sources

 1. Baby Sparks.
 “What is Spatial Awareness & How Does it Develop?”.
-2019. https://babysparks.com/2019/02/20/what-is-spatial-awareness-how-does-it-develop/ (accessed December 15, 2019).
+2019. https://babysparks.com/2019/02/20/what-is-spatial-awareness-how-does-it-develop/, opens in a new tab (accessed December 15, 2019).

 2. Jabr, Ferris.
 Scientific American.
 “Cache Cab: Taxi Drivers’ Brains Grow to Navigate London’s Streets: Memorizing 25,000 City

 3. Amos, Jonathan.
 “Arctic Tern’s Epic Journey Mapped”.
-Jan 11, 2010. http://news.bbc.co.uk/2/hi/sci/tech/8451908.stm (accessed December 13, 2019).
+Jan 11, 2010. https://news.bbc.co.uk/2/hi/sci/tech/8451908.stm, opens in a new tab (accessed December 13, 2019).

 4. Hoxeng, John.
 American Surveyor.
 “A Zoological Datum: How Honey Bees Use Datums for Mapping and Navigation”.
 October 5, 2019.